Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems

 We construct the ATA based on a single key insight: {\it any Gaussian environment can be represented by a train of qubits---or quantum binary white noise signal}---{\it sequentially interacting with the system through an appropriate time-local interaction}.
 Specifically, we show that such a representation is accurate when the time-local interaction is proportional to the convolution square root of the bath correlation function, or {\it jump correlator}, identified in Ref.~\cite{ULE}.
-We refer to this representation as the {\it ancilla-train representation} of Gaussian quantum noise (ATR); this representation forms a secondary result in its own right.
-We obtain the ATA from the ATR by truncating the ancilla train to a finite register and further Trotterizing the time-evolution.
+We refer to this representation as the {\it ancilla-train representation} of Gaussian quantum noise (ATR). \{The ATR offers a systematic time-domain, or collision model, qubit representation of any Gaussian quantum environment, complementary to frequency-domain, or pseudomode, bosonic representations~\cite{tanimura_time_1989, Breuer2016,Imamoglu_1994,Tamascalli_2019}; {As a key secondary result, we obtain rigorous bound on the error incurred by truncating the ancilla train of the ATR, enabling a systematic approximate representation of any Gaussian environment with a finite qubit register.} Exploiting the natural qubit representation of Gaussian environments offered by the ATR, we obtain the ATA simply by Trotterizing the resulting time-evolution.

+{ Interestingly, a construction related to the ATR emerged recently in the open quantum systems literature~\cite{lacroix2025making}, involving a train of {h}armonic oscillators, rather than qubits, and a construction based on orthogonal polynomials that does not have the discrete time-translation symmetry of the ATR. }

-An illustrative special case of the ATR emerges for symmetric power spectral densities, where the environment is equivalent to a classical noise signal acting on the system~\cite{breuer_theory_2007}: Here, the ATR implies that any classical noise signal with Gaussian correlations---i.e., colored noise---can be generated as a sufficiently dense sequence of identical pulses with random signs; see Fig.~\ref{fig:classical noise}.
+An illustrative special case of the ATR emerges for symmetric power spectral densities, where the environment is equivalent to a classical noise signal acting on the system~\cite{breuer_theory_2007}.
+Here, the ATR implies that any classical noise signal with Gaussian correlations---i.e., colored noise---can be generated as a sufficiently dense sequence of identical pulses with random signs; see Fig.~\ref{fig:classical noise}.
 Thus the ATR can be viewed as a quantum noise generalization of the well-known result that a colored noise signal can be generated by filtering a (binary) white noise signal~\cite{brockwell_introduction_2016}; here the jump correlator provides the filtering kernel.